 VETS applies the five-step model to contracts when it is probable that the VETS will collect the consideration it is entitled.
 To determine revenue recognition for arrangements within the scope of ASC Topic 606, Revenue from Contracts with Customers, VETS performs the following five steps: (1) identify the contract with the customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract; and (5) recognize revenue when or as VETS satisfies a performance obligation.
-VETS then recognizes as revenue the amount of the transaction price to the performance obligation is satisfied.
+VETS then recognizes as revenue the amount of the transaction price that is allocated to the respective performance obligation when or as the performance obligation is satisfied.